nandajfa/webserv/README.md

 Bodies can be broadly divided into three categories:

-1. ingle-resource bodies, consisting of a single file of known length, defined by the two headers: Content-Type and Content-Length.
+1. Single-resource bodies, consisting of a single file of known length, defined by the two headers: Content-Type and Content-Length.
 2. Single-resource bodies, consisting of a single file of unknown length, encoded by chunks with Transfer-Encoding set to chunked.
 3. Multiple-resource bodies, consisting of a multipart body, each containing a different section of information.
 These are relatively rare.
 </details>